 Disputes and disagreements

-Inheritance disputes like these tend to fall in to one of several well-worn categories.
+Inheritance disputes like these tend to fall into one of several well-worn categories.
 They can include sibling disputes, family members being disinherited, questions being cast over the mental capacity of the testator, (person who wrote the Will), suspicions of fraud or forgery and concerns over someone having undue influence over the contents and instructions written into the Will.

 The question of mental capacity is an interesting one, as the person doesn’t have to have been deemed 100% mentally alert.
 They simply have to have been considered able to understand what a Will is, to know what their assets are and to understand and agree to the arrangements made in the Will for their distribution.

 If your issue falls into any of these categories, or you have a different cause for concern, it’s important to act fast.
 Preferably before Probate is granted, as this will involve a great deal more paperwork and time to unravel.
-It also stops memories form growing dim over time, or people misremembering vital facts or conversations held in the increasingly distant past.
+It also stops memories from growing dim over time, or people misremembering vital facts or conversations held in the increasingly distant past.

 Contesting the Will